I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 In the 1890s, Clifford Claverly made several trips across the gorge.
 During one he took the washtub he was carrying off his back, lowered a bucket to the water, and laundered handkerchiefs given to him by female fans.

 In 1887, Stephen Peer performed a successful crossing.
 A few days later, he returned with some friends to celebrate his feat by repeating it.
 It was night time and alcohol may have been involved.
 Peer slipped and fell to his death.

 The novelty of crossing the Niagara Gorge on a wire soon wore off and daredevils moved on to other exploits.

 The whirlpool below Niagara Falls is a maelstrom of churning water and there’s a cable car above so that tourists can frighten themselves with a ride.
-Henry’s used the ride’s support cable for his trick without benefit of permission.
+Henry’s used the ride’s support cable for his trick without the benefit of permission.

 His friend Frank Lucas rode a motorcycle along the cable, Janyk Rechatin was on a platform below, dangling from one foot, and Henry’s was on another platform above Lucas balancing the whole apparatus with a pole.

 At one point, Lucas, who was not a professional daredevil, started to lose his nerve.
 Henry’s stopped the crossing until Lucas could gather himself together to complete the trip.